kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 > In the face of ambiguity, refuse the temptation to guess.

-Load testing is one way to reduce ambiguity.
-It helps us avoid guessing if the service will meet our expectations.
-I'd like to share what we learned along the way while building out our load tests and optimizing that service.
+Load testing helps us reduce ambiguity and avoid guessing if the service will be able to meet ours and our customers' expectations.
+I'd like to share what we learned along the way while load testing and optimizing that service.

 ## Working Backwards from the Customer